BrendanNolan/obsidian/managing_dotfiles.md

 - Delete the dotfiles from your home directory, if they exist.
 - From the `~/dotfiles` directory, run `stow .` to create the desired symlinks.
 Now, `~/.config/vim/init.vim` will be a symlink to `~/dotfiles/.config/vim/init.vim`, and so on.
 - You are ready to go.
 You can use your `~/dotfiles` as any other git repo.
-If you want to add a new dotfile, just add it to the `~/dotfiles` directory and run `stow .` again.
+- If you want to add or remove a dotfile, just add/remove it in the `~/dotfiles` directory and then, from the `~/dotfiles` directory, run `stow -D . && stow .` .
+This will remove all the stow symlinks and then re-add the symlinks to whatever is still in your `~/dotfiles` repo; for me, this is the easiest way to make sure that everything stays in sync and nothing goes wrong.